Danatts/nvim/README.md

 :CocInstall coc-json coc-tsserver
 ```

-3. This repository includes some maps and plugins configuration that you can check and modify in the maps.vim and init.vim files.
+3. This repository includes some maps and plugins configuration that you can check and modify in maps.vim and init.vim files.

 ### Screenshots
 ![img02](doc/img02.png)